jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 What is new ?
 -------------

-    FastForth V204
-                    bugs corrected.

-    FastForth V203
+    FastForth V205

-    French touch 2: MSP430FR5xxx and MSP430FR6xxx @8MHz work with up to 3Mbds TERATERM XON/XOFF terminal
-                    via PL2303TA/HXD 1m cable, and 6Mbds @16MHz with shortened cable.
-                    doesn't work with FR2xxx/FR4xxx families (because FLL clock?)
+        Added MSP-EXP430FR2355 launchpad
+        Added word :NONAME (option).
+        FastForth terminal via Bluetooth v2.1 + EDR (Microchip RN42) works fine in full duplex mode, 921600bds, 4 wires (GND,RX,TX,RTS).
+        Added 4Mbds,5Mbds terminal @16MHZ, for use with PL2303HXD UART2USB bridge.
+        Words AND, OR, XOR are moved as complement in ANS_COMP.f file.
+        Simplified preprocessor files: two preprocess files for one module: one for device, other for user_application/module.
+        Corrected startup time in target.asm files.
+        Modified Clock config in MSP430FR2433.asm and MSP430FR4133.ASM, allowing clock modulation.

     FastForth V202

-    French touch: added the line number in case of error occurring when download a file.f|file.4th in the new HALFDUPLEX mode (scite command CTRL+2) or in default NOECHO mode (scite command CTRL+0).
+        added the line number in case of error occurring when download a file.f|file.4th in the new HALFDUPLEX mode (scite command CTRL+2) or in default NOECHO mode (scite cmd CTRL+0).
         However, in case of download a file.f (with preprocessing), this line number refers to the contents of the file named LAST.4th.

     FastForth V201